 | Monthly income | $50 | $2,500 |

 Same traffic.
 Half the conversion rate.
 Fifty times the income.
-This is not a hypothetical.
-This is how affiliate marketing actually produces life-changing income.
+This is real, not theory.

-Low ticket affiliate marketing is a volume game.
-High ticket affiliate marketing is a trust game.
-The traffic numbers are the same — the difference is what you are promoting and how well your system builds trust before the sale.
+Low ticket is a volume game.
+High ticket is a trust game.
+Same traffic — different what you sell and how you build trust.

 1. AI handles the content gap